 Backup band: The great Ace in the Hole Band, formed in 1975, one of the best Western Swing Bands there is.

-Hobbies: Team-roping (though Roping is more of a daily life style for him rather than a hobby), George is a card-carrying member of the Professional Rodeo Cowboys Association, hunting elk, fishing for that record setting big-mouth bass, fly-fishing, deep sea fishing for blue marlin on his beautiful ship, downhill skiing, and golf, to name a few.
+Hobbies: Team-roping (though Roping is more of a daily life style for him rather than a hobby), George is a card-carrying member of the Professional Rodeo Cowboys Association, hunting elk, fishing for that record setting big-mouth bass, fly-fishing, deep sea fishing for blue marlin on his beautiful boat, downhill skiing, and golf, to name a few.
 He goes to NBA games to see his favorite team the San Antonio Spurs, and he enjoys football, with his favorite team being the Dallas Cowboys.
 He and Norma love to travel, and have been to Africa several times on Safari.

 Annual event: The George Strait Team Roping Classic had been held in Kingsville, Texas annually since 1983.
 George, Bubba, and George's Brother Buddy and his sons Walker and Trey competed each year at the event.
 It is a family affair, a gathering of friends, Rodeo Champions - the best ropers in the world - and of hardcore George Strait Fans who are a special breed.